Fractonic gauge theory of smectics: Summary and conclusion

 \acknowledgments

-We acknowledge earlier collaboration with Michael Prekto that motivated this work.
+We acknowledge earlier collaboration with Michael Pretko that motivated this work.
 This work was supported by the Simons Investigator Award from the James Simons Foundation and by the NSF MRSEC grant DMR-1420736.